Palpatineli/NFSegmentationPipeline/README.md

 ### 1. Motivation
 Neurofibromatosis Type 1 (NF1) is a genetic disorder marked by the presence of neurofibromas, benign tumors that can develop throughout the body, often in complex and variable patterns.
 Accurately segmenting these tumors from whole-body MRI (WB-MRI) scans is essential for clinical management of NF1 patients, including monitoring tumor burden and potential malignant transformation.
 Traditional methods for neurofibroma segmentation rely on manual annotation, which is time-consuming and introduces variability across clinical evaluations.
 Additionally, existing fully-automated approaches have shown limited success, especially in handling the diverse morphology and anatomical distribution of neurofibromas (NFs) across body regions​.

-This project introduces an anatomy-informed, fully-automated pipeline tailored for NF segmentation in WB-MRI.
+This project introduces an anatomy-informed, fully-automated pipeline tailored for NF segmentation in T2-weighted fat-suppressed WB-MRI.
 By leveraging anatomical context, the pipeline enhances segmentation accuracy, focusing on regions with a high likelihood of NF occurrence.
 The model’s integration within the 3D Slicer platform allows for clinical usability and facilitates future integration of interactive segmentation workflows for more flexible and efficient NF tumor volume delineation.

 The proposed pipeline for automated NF segmentation is depicted below: